3 March 2011: Peregrines names and nests are current to 2011.

-The male usually leaves the nest first.
+The male leaves the nest first.
 The female stays behind.

-Click here for a video of a mutual ledge display by Hope and E2 on 8 March 2016.
+Click here for a video of a quick ledge display by Terzo and Morela on 1 November 2019.
 See how low she bows?
-(She’s the larger bird on the right.)
+(Terzo arrives first.
+Morela is the larger bird on the left.)
 Listen to them “ee-chup.”

 (photos from the National Aviary’s falconcam at the Cathedral of Learning)